 Nunnally Johnson (1957)

 There were probably honourable reasons for involving Alistair Cooke (he also supplies bits of signposting voiceover narration throughout) – as a trustworthy figure, stressing to mid-1950s mainstream-movie audiences that the story of Eve is no invention and (therefore!) demands to be taken seriously.
-But that prologue seems a bit of a cheat too – or, at least, to vindicate prejudices against case-study drama.
-Don’t argue because all is ‘true’ – regardless of whether it’s dramatically convincing within the screen story being told.
+But that prologue also seems a bit of a cheat – or, at least, to vindicate prejudices against case-study drama.
+Don’t argue: all is ‘true’ – regardless of whether it’s dramatically convincing within the story being told.
 And while The Three Faces of Eve seems superficially different from contemporary Hollywood psychodramas, it is in important respects conventional.
 Once a single, key traumatic event is brought to light, the heroine’s problems are solved – even though it remains unclear how Eve White functioned throughout the years when her behaviour wasn’t causing alarm.
 Jane’s emergence and eventual triumph neatly reflect a Goldilocks approach: Eve White is too drably repressed; Eve Black is too exuberantly id; Jane is just right.

 18 January 2025